English: Ghost in the Shell: Stand Alone Complex

 Director, Script, Storyboard, Series Production Director

 Ghost in the Shell: Stand Alone Complex is an anime that needs no special introduction since it often gets praised as one of the most outstanding shows ever created.
 The question is, what are the reasons for those high accolades and are they actually justified?
 Well, let's look into the matter to find out the truth.

-While often claimed to be the best cyberpunk show ever, GITS SAC is ironically one of the less typical representatives of the genre.
+While often claimed to be the best cyberpunk series ever, GITS SAC is ironically one of the less typical representatives of the genre.
 Although it does share the name, the main characters and the focus on cyber technologies with its famous predecessor, the Ghost in the Shell movie, this series doesn't continue the movie's plot, and the "punk" & gloomy atmosphere is pretty much absent here since the creators decided to make the anime accessible to a general audience.
 Did they make it worse?
 I think, no. While the show indeed became a little more mainstream, it also gained a lot in the story department.

 The story takes place in a society with amazing technologies, precisely:

 - cyberbrain i.e. human brain with cybernetic augmentation that allows its user to have a mental interface with computer networks and thus communicate at distance, transmit & download information directly into the brain or simply enter the net like virtual reality and operate there;

 - advanced prosthetics: in the world of GITS SAC not only one can replace injured limbs & organs but also have an entirely new artificial body.
 Consequently, this technology permits cyberbrain users to transfer their minds from one body to another which makes it rather easy to prolong life or conceal a person's identity;

 - some other important innovations include robots with artificial intelligence; micromachines utilized to maintain connection between cyberbrain and computer networks; and thermo-optical camouflage used by special forces.